yusefmosiah/choir-scales/README.md

 Users can propose edits to existing content by spending a certain amount of Choir tokens.

-This cost ensures that edit proposals are meaningful and discourage frivolous changes.
+This cost ensures that edit proposals are meaningful and discourages frivolous changes.

 Consensus Building through Approval and Rejection